swayf/grako/README.rst

     * Add *cuts* to bootstrap parser so errors are reported closer to their origin.
     * *(minor) BUG!* `FailedCut` exceptions must translate to their nested exeption so the reported line and column make sense.
     * Prettify the sample **Grako** grammar.
-    * Remove or comment-out code for tagged/named rule names.
-They don't work, and their usefulness is doubtful.
+    * Remove or comment-out code for tagged/named rule names (they don't work, and their usefulness is doubtful).
     * Spell-check this document with `Vim spell`_.
     * Lint using flake8_.